 A hundred years ago, wood floors were tooled in a painstaking manual process.
-Handscraped finishes emulate that effect, bringing historic style within the reach of today's everyday homeowner.
-Besides its appealingly distressed finish, Marble Palace Maple boasts wide planks and an earthy, dark stain.
+Some distressed finishes emulate that effect as well as years of use, bringing historic style within the reach of today's everyday homeowner.
+Besides its appealingly distressed finish, Rattan Maple boasts wide planks and an earthy, dark stain.

 Another finish well worth considering is a clear coat, which provides protection from stains and scuffs but does not alter the appearance of wood flooring.
 In the case of Natural Hickory, a material replete with color variation and character-laden knots, a clear coat allows the wood itself to take center stage.

 Handscraped Summer Harvest Hickory

 The handscraping process draws further attention to the character that Summer Harvest Hickory would have on its own.
 Add in golden-brown stain, and the result is something greater than the sum of its parts—a brand-new high-performance floor that looks, in the best way possible, 100 years old.